 - Preheat the oven to 350 degrees.
 Line 2-3 baking sheets with parchment paper and set aside.

 - In a large microwave-safe bowl, melt the butter and peanut butter together (this takes about 45 seconds to 1 minute in my microwave).
+Or, melt the butter separately and pour over the peanut butter in a large bowl.
 Stir until there is one homogenous melted butter-peanut butter mixture, then whisk in the

 - Whisk in egg and vanilla until mixture is well-combined.
 Add the salt and baking soda, and whisk until fully incorporated.